-The expansion of the electricity service area to nearby temples and communities was completed and a dedication ceremony was organized for Wat Pha Nong Phong and communities adjacent to the power plant on December 4, 2014.
+The expansion of the electricity service area was completed in October and a dedication ceremony was organized for Wat Pha Nong Phong and communities adjacent to the power plant on December 4, 2014.

-CK Power renovated Ban Nong Lang Chang School's Library
+Renovation of Ban Nong Lang Chang School's Library

-CK Power Public Company Limited, in association with Bangkhenchai Co., Ltd. 100 percent of whose shares are held by CK Power Public Company Limited, organized a "Construction of New Library for Children with our Two Hands" project to renovate Ban Nong Lang Chang's library, Tambon Khok Thai, Amphoe Phak Thong Chai, Nakhon Ratchasima Province, as well as to supply textbooks, educational tools and media, such as computers, to make the library more attractive to students to study and learn outside the classroom.
+CK Power Public Company Limited, in association with Bangkhenchai Co., Ltd. 100 percent of whose shares are held by CK Power Public Company Limited, organized a "Construction of New Library for Children with our Two Hands" project to renovate Ban Nong Lang Chang's old library, Tambon Khok Thai, Amphoe Phak Thong Chai, Nakhon Ratchasima Province, as well as to supply textbooks, educational tools and media, such as computers, to make the library more attractive to students to study and learn outside the classroom.

-The expansion of the electricity service area to nearby temples and communities was completed.
-The renovated library was officially donated to Ban Nong Lang Chang School on December 4, 2014.
+The renovated library was officially dedicated to Ban Nong Lang Chang School on December 4, 2014.

-CK Power installed Solar Cell Panels for the Loei Immigration Bureau
+CK Power Installed Solar Cell Panels for the Loei Immigration Bureau

-CK Power Public Company Limited, in association with Xayaburi Power Company Limited, installed 5-kw solar cell panels for Loei Immigration Bureau for use in the One Stop Service office building in order to reduce the electricity cost of the government and serve as a role model for other government agencies and communities nearby.
+CK Power Public Company Limited, in association with Xayaburi Power Company Limited, installed 6-kw solar cell panels for Loei Immigration Bureau for use in the One Stop Service office building in order to reduce the electricity cost of the government and serve as a role model for other government agencies and communities nearby.

-In this regard, after completion of installation of solar cell panels and system testing, it was found that the system functions normally and is able to produce 20 units (kWh) per day.
-Such 5-kw solar cell panels were thus officially donated to the Loei Immigration Bureau on December 23, 2014.
+In this regard, such 6-kw solar cell panels were officially dedicated to the Loei Immigration Bureau on December 23, 2014.